QARANC.co.uk Find Extra Work

 The author of Stand By Your Beds! has kindly given www.qaranc.co.uk permission to include this extract from his book:

 The second major event to stand out in memory as being outside normal duties was much more dramatic and tragic.
 I happened to be Duty Officer one day and was more or less confined to the camp from morning till the flag came down at night.
 It was early afternoon and I was on my way from some errand to the Guardroom when I noticed a bright yellow painted ‘Firefly’, which I thought might be from a nearby Royal Naval air station, doing a series of relatively low-level power dives at a fairly steep angle a couple of miles to the west.
 It did seem a curious set of manoeuvres and I remarked on it to a passing fellow officer.
-He said he’d seen this done some days before and that he thought, though it was no more than hearsay, that the aircraft was on lease to Ferranti as a research aircraft on which to test new radar or other electronic gear.
+He said he’d seen this done some days before and that he thought, though it was no more than hearsay, that it was on lease to Ferranti as a research aircraft on which to test new radar or other electronic gear.

-Halfway to the Mess the engine note changed, (the aircraft was propeller driven) and there was a great bang.
+Halfway to the Mess the engine note changed, (it was propeller driven) and there was a great bang.
 I looked across the fields and there was a column of black smoke rising near the edge of a wood about a mile away.
 It was obvious that the plane had crashed and it looked serious.
-I rang the SADO and asked whether we had any responsibilities as the nearest RAF Unit.
+I rang the SADO and asked whether we had any responsibilities as the nearest Unit.
 He thought we did, both for rescue and for mounting a guard on any wreckage.
 ‘It’s all yours Clarkie-boy,’ he said.
 ‘I’m far too busy’ as he pushed away some papers and stretched his legs languidly on the edge of his desk and grinned.
 ‘After all, I’m not Duty Officer today.
 You are.
 You’d better get a truck, call out the guard and a few of the Sick Berth chaps and get over there.
 If the Rozzers call, I’ll tell them you’re on your way.'

 The recommended retail price of Stand By Your Beds! a wry look at national service written by David Findlay Clark is £12-99. it was published by Cualann Press.
 The ISBN is 0-9544416-9-9 and the book runs to 207 pages.

-Stand By Your Beds! was first published in 2001 and this review is of the second edition of Stand By Your Beds! from Autumn 2006 which includes new material based on letters and correspondence with readers and national servicemen.
+It was first published in 2001 and this review is of the second edition from Autumn 2006 which includes new material based on letters and correspondence with readers.
+It was printed by Bell and Bain, Glasgow.

 David Findlay Clark has also written Help, Hospitals and the Handicapped, One Boy's War, Remember Who You Are: The Story of a Son of the Manse.